-One of the leading private concessionaires of electric power transmission in Brazil, ISA CTEEP accounts for about 60% of the energy consumed in the Southeast, equivalent to almost 24% of the total transmitted by the National Interconnected System (SIN) - the electricity generation and transmission system in the country and is formed by companies in the South, Southeast, Mid-west, Northeast and part of the Northern region.
+One of the leading private concessionaires of electric power transmission in Brazil, ISA CTEEP accounts for about 60% of the energy consumed in the Southeast, equivalent to around 25% of the total transmitted by the National Interconnected System (SIN) - the electricity generation and transmission system in the country and is formed by companies in the South, Southeast, Mid-west, Northeast and part of the Northern region.

 SIN is considered unique worldwide for its size and characteristics of electricity generation and transmission: a large system, with high prevalence of hydroelectric plants (about 70%) and is formed by companies from the South, Southeast, Midwest, Northeast and part of the Northern Region.